jchip/rollup-federation/README.md

 # Rollup Federation

-Experimental implmentation of module federation using SystemJS as runtime for rollup.
+JavaScript module federation using SystemJS as runtime for rollup

 ## Test Drive